-In their own words, #TechDiversity celebrate leaders and champions of diversity in the digital technology sector.
-Last week’s 2016 #TechDiversity awards saw the best and brightest in the tech world join together to celebrate commitment to the pursuit of diversity in the tech.
+In their own words, #TechDiversity celebrates leaders and champions of diversity in the digital technology sector.
+Last week’s 2016 #TechDiversity awards saw the best and brightest in the tech world join together to celebrate the commitment to the pursuit of diversity in the tech.

 In 2010 Robert set out, in support of diversity in technology, to hire his first female developer for his team.
 After six months he was successful in finding a good candidate with limited experience.
-However he realised that something more needed to be done to allow future generations (like his own daughter) to find a place in technology.
+However, he realized that something more needed to be done to allow future generations (like his own daughter) to find a place in technology.

-Robert Postill, with the help a growing group of organising teams, has now extended the program Australia Wide.
+Robert Postill, with the help of a growing group of organizing teams, has now extended the program Australia Wide.

 The team at Donesafe congratulate Robert Postill for his award and for his contribution to diversity in coding.